AlexWaygood/typeshed-stats/README.md

 This project is for easy gathering of statistics relating to [typeshed](https://github.com/python/typeshed)'s stubs.
 As well as being a CLI tool and library, it also powers [a website](https://alexwaygood.github.io/typeshed-stats/) where stats about typeshed's stubs are uploaded twice a day.

+This project was created by Alex Waygood.
+It is not necessarily endorsed by any of the other typeshed maintainers.

 Some examples of things you can do from the command line:

 - Create a `.csv` file with stats on all typeshed stubs: `typeshed-stats --typeshed-dir <PATH_TO_TYPESHED_CLONE> --to-file stats.csv` (the `.csv` file extension will be automatically detected by the script to identify the format required).